Real-time high-resolution CO$_2$ geological storage prediction using nested Fourier neural operators: Experimental

 For pressure buildup, we introduce relative error $\delta^{P}$:

 Here $P$ is the ground truth pressure buildup given by numerical simulation, $\hat{P}$ is the predicted pressure buildup, $P_{t,max}$ is the maximum reservoir pressure buildup at time $t$, $n_\Omega$ is the number of cells in $\Omega$, and $n_T$ is the number time steps.
-This metric is commonly used for evaluating reservoir pressure buildup~\cite{tang2021deep, wen2022u}.
+The relative error metric is commonly used for evaluating reservoir pressure buildup~\cite{tang2021deep, wen2022u}.